 Optimization of your website is a top priority if you’re looking for organic traffic.
 Knowing about your traffic behavior and your web page performance is also important, isn’t it?

-So, today as one of the responsible SEO Services in Delhi, I will be talking about Google Search Console, from very basic to advance and step by step.
+So, today as a responsible SEO Expert in India, I will be talking about Google Search Console, from very basic to advanced and step by step.

 Many of you already know about Google webmaster tools and Webmaster Central, right?